hermangroup/docs/introduction/how-to-buy.rst

   https://changehero.io

-  ChangeHero is a broker service and instant exchange with a clear fee structure, allowing users to quickly and efficiently exchange Dash for many other cryptocurrencies.
+  ChangeHero is a broker service and instant exchange with a clear fee structure, allowing users to quickly and efficiently exchange Historia for many other cryptocurrencies.
 It is also possible to purchase directly using a credit card.